The rulebook is currently under construction - 1/17/25

 This is the building/crafting system.
 When a tile moves inside another tile, we start another separate board.

-This additional board represents the "inside" of the tile, or its "inventory" You still take one move across all boards, rather than one move in each board.
+This additional board represents the "inside" of the tile, or its "inventory" You still make only one move across all boards, rather than one move in each board.

 A piece may use any of the abilities from its inventory as its own.